piesikot/piesikot/README.en.md

 #### Credits

 - Invertocat is the GitHub logo, used in this project only as a social button to indicate that the project integrates with GitHub.

-- Bongo Cat was created by StrayRogue.
+- Bongo Cat was created by DitzyFlama.
 - Stitch is a character from a Walt Disney cartoon.
+Gif created by leidianenunes.

-- Nyan Cat is a character created by Christopher Torres.
+- Nyan Cat is a character created by PRguitarman.

 ## Projects